Why It Pays To Start Saving For Retirement Now

-Start saving regularly into a high interest account, like an Elite Savings account.
+Start saving regularly into a high interest account.
 Then once you have a base of savings to work with start investing longer term where the returns are higher, like an Enhanced Growth term deposit, which can earn up to 20%* over the next five years.

 Where Can those Savings Come From?

 Even if you have no “spare” money to invest, there are plenty of simple but effective ways to reduce your spending and start saving.